Current Steering Committee Members

 yanatchk@bgu.ac.il

-Tchekhanovets is an archaeologist, who specializes in late antique archaeology and Christian communities of Byzantine Palestine.
+Tchekhanovets is an archaeologist specializing in late antique archaeology and Christian communities of Byzantine Palestine.
 Her research focuses on various aspects of early Christianity of the Holy Land, with a special interest in monasticism and pilgrimage.
 She is the author of The Caucasian Archaeology of the Holy Land: Armenian, Georgian and Albanian communities between the 4th and 11th centuries CE.
 (Leiden: Brill, 2018); Jerusalem: Excavations in the Tyropoeon Valley (Givati Parking Lot): The Byzantine and the Early Islamic Periods (with D. Ben-Ami), Jerusalem: Israel Antiquities Authority, 2020, Russian Excavations near the Holy Sepulchre Church in Jerusalem: Sources, Discussion, and Modern Interpretation (with L. Belyaev and K. Vach), Moscow: Institute of Archaeology RASand numerous scientific articles.
-Tchekhanovets directed several archaeological excavations in Jerusalem and is currently directing the archaeological project at Nessana, focused on archaeology of early Christian pilgrimage.
+Tchekhanovets directed several archaeological excavations in Jerusalem and is currently directing the archaeological project at Nessana, focused on the archaeology of early Christian pilgrimage.

 יהודית וייס.jpeg